openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 The first time you want to use an abbreviation, spell it out.
 For example:

 The Open edX ``docs.openedx.org`` repository is using a documentation markup language called reStructuredText (RST) which is very similar to Markdown.
-The following guide is helpful to refer to as you produce RST documentation: RST Guide: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html
+The following guide is helpful to refer to as you produce RST documentation: `RST guide <https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html>`_

 Punctuation
 ===========

 Punctuation is the primary example of a convention.
-For specifics on punctuation use, see https://draft-edx-style-guide.readthedocs.io/en/latest/global_English.html#.
+For specifics on punctuation use, see `Guidelines for Writing Global English Punctuation Section <https://docs.openedx.org/en/latest/documentors/references/doc_english_writing.html#punctuation>`_

 Quotation Marks
 ===============